cld-santos/ArcEasyObjects/README.md

 ArcEasy is an ORM (Object Relation Mapping) proposal to make easy the life of an ArcObjects Developer.

-Once you need to add a new Developer to your GIS Team, you need to find out an ESRI Developer, so you discover that is more easy to found a Microsft Developer than an ArcObjects Developer.
+Once you need to add a new Developer to your GIS Team, you need to find out an ESRI Developer, so you discover that is more easy to found a Microsoft Developer than an ArcObjects Developer.

+To facilate the introduce of a MS Developer to ArcObjects world, and increase the productivity of your team try ArcEasy in your Project.

+Make contact to support us to develop this amazing tool.

 ###  Disclaimer ###